tetrapod00/godot-docs/tutorials/ui/gui_using_theme_editor.rst

 the custom theme items for the selected type.
 Finally, **Remove All Items** will remove everything from the type.

-From the **Import Items** tab you can import theme items from other themes.
+From the :tab:`Import Items` tab you can import theme items from other themes.
 You can import items from the default Godot theme, the Godot editor theme, or another custom theme.
 You can import individual or multiple items, and you can decide whether to copy or omit their data as well.
 There are several ways you can select and deselect the